Vacation Travel Checklist

 If you’re headed to a tropical location, pack in lots of sunscreen to protect your skin from harmful UV radiation.
 You'll also likely want bug spray.
 Plan to wear lots of shorts as well, as jeans are just impractical in scorching weather.

 So, are you done with your travel checklist yet?
 Next would be to plan your actual outfits for each day of your trip!
-For trip OOTD ideas, browse our shorts of women, womens tops, and more online today.
+For trip OOTD ideas, browse our shorts for women, womens tops, and more online today.